Saviz-Mohammadi/Blog/README.md

 NOTE:
 	-- Multithreading in general seems to have a lot of problems on browsers (except for Mozilla).
 Therefore, I stick to the single-threaded version kit.

+TODO:
+	-- Add a toast (Watch the video on YouTube)